vnsteven/hacker-news-react/README.md

 A Hacker News like website in React based on the Hacker News API.

+## About

+It could take a few time to fetch data.

 ## Features

 - Click on the `Search Hacker News` logo to display all the stories